Updated Jan 2023

 Most of the vaccines are based on the spike protein S antigen which aids viral entry into human cells.
 However, the variant strains show mutations in the S protein, and therefore this may reduce the effectiveness of the current vaccines.
 Breakthrough COVID infections have been seen in fully vaccinated people during the 2nd wave with the Delta variant, as well as with the recent Omicron variant.

 Therefore, the ideal boosters will be ‘updated vaccines’ incorporating the S antigen mutations of the variant strains.
-However, till such updated vaccines are developed and made available, primary 2-dose vaccination and a booster with the currently available COVID vaccines remain the available so recommended way of protecting oneself from severe COVID and its complications and hospitalization, even with respect to variant strains.
+However such updated vaccines with Omicron strains are available only in some countries.
+In other countries, where these are not yet available, primary 2-dose vaccination and a booster with the currently available COVID vaccines remain the recommended way of protecting oneself from severe COVID and its complications and hospitalization, even with respect to variant strains.